ArenKDesai/Aren-s-Notes/graphics shaders.md

 Lighting is typically introduced in the vertex shaders AND fragment shaders.
 Lighting is calculated at every vertex after interpolating colors across a triangle in the vertex shader.
 Then, the fragment shader can use that lighting information to calculate the light at each pixel instead of vertex.

 ### Local Lighting
 We typically assumed that light only came from sources, not other objects.
 We also only consider how material reflects light.
-Thi
+This means no shadows, reflections, etc.
+This lighting includes emission,